storacha/RFC/rfc/refactor-space-diff-table.md

    * `cause` as SK
    * GSI for timestamp-based queries
 2. Enable dual-writes: on each diff event, write to both the existing table and the new table.
 Keep all readers (usage, reporting, billing) pointed at the existing table during January.
-3. Cut over in February: switch usage reporting and billing reads to the new table; keep the existing table as read-only historical storage.
+3. Cut over later: switch usage reporting and billing reads to the new table; keep the existing table as read-only historical storage.

-### Fix for problem 2: Usage calculation timeouts

-Generate snapshots more frequently.

-One option is to move snapshot generation to a daily cadence.
-There are two possible approaches:

-1. **Decouple snapshot generation from the billing cron**

-  * Generate snapshots independently, without running the full billing pipeline

-2. **Run the full billing process daily**

-  * This would naturally produce more snapshots and also push usage reports to Stripe more frequently

-Since both approaches are pretty similar and would need to iterate over all customers and spaces to generate snapshots anyway, the main extra work with running the full billing flow is the usage calculation, writing usage records, and reporting to Stripe.

-Given the upside of reporting to Stripe more frequently and the fact that this is simpler than setting up separate infra just for snapshot generation, we’ll move forward with option two.